Home BeachesSwimming with Turtles in Akumal, Mexico

 The Akumal Beach Turtle Season

 The turtles nest in the Akumal area for several months of the year (May to November), and there are many programs in place to ensure a safe nesting time for them.
 Both species of sea turtle that nest in Akumal (green turtle and the loggerhead turtle) are endangered, so these programs are vital.
-Therefore, it is so important that you stay respectful of the animals when you visit Akumal, and never do anything that can put them in harms way.

 Please visit the Centro Ecológico Akumal website for more information before your trip, and remember that there are a couple of simple things you can do to help: